quicwg/base-drafts/draft-ietf-quic-qpack.md

 HTTP field value:

-: Data associated with a field name, composed from all field line values with that field name in that section, concatenated together and separated with commas.
+: Data associated with a field name, composed from all field line values with that field name in that section, concatenated together with comma separators.

 Field section: